Words have power.

 - Ableism: systematic, institutional devaluing of bodies and minds deemed deviant, abnormal, defective, subhuman, less than.
 (Lydia X.Z.
 Brown)

 - Abolitionist teaching: tries to restore humanity for kids in schools.
 Abolitionist teachers are willing to put their reputation, home, and lives on the line for other people’s children.
 (Dr. Bettina Love)

 - Accomplice: will focus more on dismantling the structures that oppress that individual or group—and such work will be directed by the stakeholders in the marginalized group.
 (Colleen Clemens / Learning for Justice)

 - Activism: an intentional action with the goal of bringing about social change.
 (Amherst College)

 - Activist: a person who diligently and repeatedly tries to achieve some social, economic, or political objective, especially by participation in protest, pressure, organizing, or resistance.
 (Sharp’s Dictionary of Power and Struggle: Language of Civil Resistance in Conflicts)

 - Advocacy (or lobbying): organized initiatives that seek to change laws or rules, often by talking to or influencing decision-makers such as elected officials, or in the case of education, a principal or school board.

 - Ally: will mostly engage in activism by standing with an individual or group in a marginalized community.
-(Colleen Clemens / Teaching Tolerance)
+(Colleen Clemens / Learning for Justice)

 - Anti-oppression: Actions that seeks to provide equitable approaches and practices to mitigate (interrupt and counteract) the effects of oppression.
 (National Council of Jewish Women)